-American Depositary Receipts (ADR) are negotiable security instruments that are issued by a US bank, and they represent a specific number of shares in a foreign company that trades in US financial markets.
+American Depositary Receipts (ADR) are negotiable security instruments that are issued by a US bank, that represent a specific number of shares in a foreign company that is traded in US financial markets.
 ADRs pay dividends in US dollars and trade like regular shares of stock.
 Companies can now purchase stocks of foreign companies in bulk and reissue them on the US market.
 ADRs are listed on the NYSE, NASDAQ, AMEX and can be sold over-the-counter.

-Before the introduction of ADRs in 1927, investors in the US faced numerous hurdles when buying stocks of foreign companies.
-American investors could purchase the shares on international exchanges only, and it meant they must deal with the currency and regulatory differences in foreign jurisdictions.
+Before the introduction of ADRs in 1927, investors in the US faced numerous hurdles when attempting to invest in stocks of foreign companies.
+American investors could purchase the shares on international exchanges only, and that meant dealing with currency exchange rates and regulatory differences in foreign jurisdictions.
 They needed to familiarize themselves with different rules and risks related to investing in companies without a US presence.
-However, with the introduction of ADR, investors can diversify their portfolio by investing in foreign companies without using a foreign brokerage account.
+However, with ADRs, investors can diversify their portfolio by investing in foreign companies without having to open a foreign brokerage account.

 How American Depositary Receipts Work

 Investors willing to invest in American Depositary Receipts can purchase them from brokers or dealers.
 The brokers and dealers obtain ADRs by buying already-issued ADR in the US financial markets or by creating a new ADR.
 Already-issued ADR can be obtained from the NASDAQ or NYSE.

 Creating a new ADR involves buying the stocks of the foreign company in the issuer’s home market and depositing the acquired shares in a depository bank in the overseas market.
 The bank then issues ADRs that are equal to the value of the shares deposited with the bank, and the dealer/broker takes the ADR to US financial markets to sell them.
 The decision to create an ADR depends on the pricing, availability, and demand.